‘Miracle Question’ to DBT, There’s a Therapeutic Solution for Every Problem

 - Solution-focused brief therapy (SFBT) is a goal-oriented, short-term therapy that focuses on a client’s current life and future rather than dwelling on past problems.
 It invites you to do more of what does work in your life and to complement the good.
 It includes a “miracle question” that encourages you to explore how you would respond if the problem were miraculously resolved.

 - Somatic experiencing therapy takes the approach that past trauma can get trapped in your body.
 To access it, you learn to view yourself as a total person — body, mind and spirit.
 I often tell clients that their bodies tell them the truth, and this work allows the body to tell the truth.
 It essentially connects their head and their heart.
 This work can be very healing.

-- Dialectical behavior therapy (DBT) is a highly specialized cognitive behavioral treatment based on m In a nutshell, this type of psychotherapy helps you develop distress tolerance, interpersonal effectiveness, emotion regulation and radical acceptance of your problems and disappointments, giving you more power to solve them.
+- Dialectical behavior therapy (DBT) is a highly specialized cognitive behavioral treatment based on mindfulness.
+In a nutshell, this type of psychotherapy helps you develop distress tolerance, interpersonal effectiveness, emotion regulation and radical acceptance of your problems and disappointments, giving you more power to solve them.
 I typically sum up DBT to clients as coping skills that may seem simple, yet are very effective once you take the time to implement them.

 - Experiential therapy utilizes role-playing, guided imagery and a variety of activities to help bring to light issues or trauma that may be buried in your subconscious mind.
 Many clinicians at The Ranch practice some type of experiential therapy, which has provided invaluable healing for clients.

 - Inner-child work describes an approach to helping you connect to the part of yourself that was deeply wounded in childhood and may still be acting out or suffering due to unresolved trauma.
 It involves finding out what is making the child within you react a certain way and looking for ways you can self-soothe.

 Therapy Can Get You on the Right Track